 Using Satin Stitches in Odd-Shaped Areas

-- For Circles - When filling in circles or triangle shapes with Satin Stitches, work the center stitch first, and then fill in the ones directly next to the center stitch on one side, adjusting the stitch length as you work to “round out” the area.
-Continue to work the other side in the same manner.
+- For Circles: When filling in circles or triangle shapes with satin stitches, work the center stitch first, and then fill in the ones directly next to the center stitch on one side, adjusting the stitch length as you work to “round out” the area.
+Continue to work on the other side in the same manner.

 Important Quick Tip